Scotland’s First Home Fund: everything you need to know

 No. Due to the high number of applications the First Home Fund is closed to new applications.

 If you are thinking of applying for the First Home Fund, it's worth seeking independent mortgage advice now to understand how the scheme works and prepare you for buying your first home.

 How much money are first time buyers entitled to from the scheme?

-Nicola Sturgeon announced that the scheme would lend eligible buyers up to £25,000 to help boost their deposit and help them on to the property ladder.
+The First Home Fund will lend eligible buyers up to £25,000 (this will be capped at 49% of the property valuation or purchase price, whichever is lower) to help boost their deposit and help them on to the property ladder.